-The next iOS15 update has been released this September 2021.
+The next iOS15 update is due to be released sometime in September 2021

 To sum it all up, apps now need to ask your permission to track you.
 The question pops up for each app, so users may choose exactly how each app tracks their usage.
 A recent study found 96% of people chose to opt out of being tracked which is set to make tracking marketing activities even harder.
 While there are many end users happy with these changes, Facebook wasn’t as pleased.

-Now with the latest Apple iOS15 new privacy update announcement, small and large businesses are getting even more nervous about Apple’s changes to its mail privacy protection features for their app on iOS15, iPadOS15 and macOS Monterey devices.
+Now with the latest iOS15 announcement, small and large businesses are getting even more nervous about Apple’s changes to its mail privacy protection features for their app on iOS15, iPadOS15 and macOS Monterey

 What is the new Apple iOS15 email privacy feature?